obliviouslabs/oram/README.md

 ### Storage Frontend for Encryption/Decryption

 Assuming that the data is stored partly in secure memory and partly in insecure external memory, we need to encrypt the data when swapping it to external memory and decrypt it when swapping it back.
-The storage frontend (`external_memory/serverFrontend.hpp`) manages this encryption and decryption procedure.
+The storage frontend (`external_memory/serverFrontend.hpp`) handles this encryption and decryption procedure.
 We use the AES-GCM scheme to provide both secrecy and authenticity.
 To fully utilize hardware acceleration, we recommend a page size of at least 1 kB.
+When accessing 4 kB pages, our custom page swap handler is about 16 times faster than using the default dynamic page swap feature in Intel SGX v2.

 To conserve secure memory space, we do not check the freshness of the pages at the storage frontend.
 Instead, we use a version number tree to resolve freshness.
 Each node in the binary tree stores the number of times its children have been accessed, which is sufficient for finding mismatches and preventing replay attacks.